patmejia/soil_data_research/README.md

 # START: Connecting to the OSSL

 The OSSL manual mentioned two ways to access the data.
-The first method is using MongoDb via R; however, the last yields a certification error.
-See image below:
+The first method uses MongoDb via R; however, the last yields a certification error.
+See the image below:
 ![cert_error](images/cert_error.png)

-As an alternative, we tried to connect directly with Javascript through NodeJS but we also ran into another certificate error
+As an alternative, we tried to connect directly with Javascript through NodeJS, but we also ran into another certificate error.

 ```
 /Users/dev/code/soil_data_research/node_modules/mongodb/lib/utils.js:419